weaveworks-liquidmetal/site/docs/community/blog.md

 We'd love to help you share your experience!

-Whether you have discovered an interesting use-case, contributed some neat code, or just talk about how you set up and use LM day-to-day, we're keen to either feature you directly on our [blog][blog] or link to an article you posted elsewhere as part of our `liquid-metal-in-the-wild` series.
+Whether you have discovered an interesting use-case, contributed some neat code, or just want to talk about how you set up and use LM day-to-day, we're keen to either feature you directly on our [blog][blog] or link to an article you posted elsewhere as part of our `liquid-metal-in-the-wild` series.